All of this (and more):

 Skinny, skinny, skinny: A definite symptom!
 Although, not everyone with celiac is thin; some can't lose weight, some don't have weight issues.
 There are over 300 different symptoms people can have.
 I remember being put on diets to gain weight.
 My mom tried all kinds of things.
 My brothers would always call me “spider arms” or “monkey arms” – lovingly and in good humor, of course, but, none-the-less, it impacted me.
 No one wants to be different or teased.

 My stomach: A definite symptom!
 I could push it out (on my skinny frame) quite far!
 I’d make people laugh at how far my stomach could go.

 Chronic constipation through childhood: A definite symptom!
 My mom was always trying new foods to relieve this issue.
-I remember one effort included sprinkling wheat germ on food. eek!
+I remember one effort included sprinkling wheat germ on food.
+Ieek!

 Pain in my side: A very probable symptom.
-I clearly remember having a pain in my side and I remember having times when my side would itch, as though it was coming from the inside out.
-I recall a constant round scabbed area on my right side from scratching.
+I clearly remember having a pain in my side (especially walking to or from school) and I remember having times when my side would itch, as though it was coming from the inside out.
+I recall having a constant round scabbed area on my right side from scratching.

 But a crabby, bitchy person can leave a mark of its own kind.